Bits and bobs

 The first important step, I think, is for us to acknowledge that we have those biases.

-Part of that is realizing that having them doesn’t make us horrible people.
+Part of that is realizing, too, that having them doesn’t make us horrible people.

 We ALL have them.
 It’s how our brains work.
 We are exposed to something; our brain makes sense of it based on previous knowledge/exposure – ideas are either changed or reinforced; and on we go.
 I’m not a psychologist so I’m sure I’m oversimplifying that, but you know what I mean. 🙂